FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-10-choosing-the-right-minecraft-server-jar.md

 - **Mod and Plugin Support**: Run both mods and plugins simultaneously, which makes Mohist a flexible option for heavily customized servers.
 - **Community Support**: Mohist has a strong community backing, providing regular updates and fixes.

+{: .info}
+> **PSA: Do not use Mohist.** It has a history of malicious behavior and security risks.
+Running untrusted code can compromise your server: [EssentialsX - Why You Shouldn't Use Mohist](https://essentialsx.net/do-not-use-mohist.html)

 ### Magma
 Magma is another hybrid server jar that allows the combination of Forge mods with Bukkit/Spigot/Paper plugins.
 It focuses on providing a stable environment where both mods and plugins can coexist without major conflicts.